5 Mistakes to Avoid After Launching Your Custom Website- Written by Deanne Morian

 1. Assuming traffic will automatically come to your new website

 While our custom website practices include strong SEO principles, those changes take time to grow your website presence.
 Don’t be discouraged if your new website doesn’t have 10x the traffic than it did before.
 This investment is one that will take time as you continue to grow your business and drive your customers to it.

-2. Not announcing your new custom website to your customers
+2. Not announcing the launching of your new custom website to your customers

 3. Not using high resolution images throughout the website